-Bollywood, the Hindi language film industry is often termed as the face of the Indian cinema.
-When any of us thinks of Indian cinema, SRK and such other Bollywood actors pop up in our head.
+Bollywood, the Hindi language film industry is often termed as the face of Indian cinema.
+When any of us thinks of Indian cinema, SRK and such other Bollywood actors pop up in our heads.

 Though Hindi isn’t the national language of India, it is the most widely spoken language in India (40% of the Indian population speaks Hindi).
 Moreover, Hindi is also recognized as one of the two official languages of India (the other is English).